 The Bernardine Franciscan Sisters Foundation and the Williamsburg Health Foundation partnered to launch Catchafire Virginia Peninsula.

-Catchafire’s virtual volunteering network connects nonprofits with passionate professionals across a diverse range of fields, from Fortune 500s to 1-person startups, all over the world.
+Catchafire’s virtual volunteering network connects nonprofits with passionate professionals across diverse fields, from Fortune 500s to 1-person startups, all over the world.

 Finding the right match is important.
 Each of the 150+ pre-scoped projects contains prerequisite skills and experience, core deliverables, and time estimates, so volunteers know exactly what is required when they apply to work with a nonprofit.
 Nonprofits review resumes, interview, and select volunteers.